jonathanalgar/alttexter/README.md

 Exists to abstract the LLM and LangSmith APIs and provide a single interface for clients, for example, [alttexter-ghclient](https://github.com/jonathanalgar/alttexter-ghclient).

 See OpenAPI specification for the service [here](https://app.swaggerhub.com/apis/JONATHANALGARGITHUB/alttexter/0.1).
+All credit to @BCapinha for the original idea behind this service and being a great collaborator in its development.

 ### Why?